Support for people on a low income

 - you are living in accommodation where you are provided with more than minimum care, support or supervision and your landlord is an English non-metropolitan county, a DWP funded resettlement hostel, a housing association, a registered charity or a voluntary organisation

-Please note: from 2 May 2018 Universal Credit has been fully rolled out in North Tyneside.
+From 2 May 2018 Universal Credit has been fully rolled out in North Tyneside.
 This is a government benefit that has replaced Housing Benefit for most working age claimants, so if none of the above circumstances apply you are not eligible for Housing Benefit and you need to make a claim for Universal Credit to help pay your rent.

 Basic guides to Housing Benefit and Council Tax Support